nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

 Simulating GPU Workload
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default the tool measures what is essentially a pass-through video pipeline;
+By default, the tool measures what is essentially a pass-through video pipeline;
 that is, no processing of the video frames is performed by the system.
-While this is useful for measuring the minimum latency that can be achieved by the video input and output components, it's not very indicative of a real-world use case in which the GPU is used for compute-intensive processing operations on the video frames between the input and output --- for example, an object detection algorithm that applies an overlay to the output frames.
+While this is useful for measuring the minimum latency that can be achieved by the video input and output components, it's not very indicative of a real-world use case in which the GPU is used for compute-intensive processing operations on the video frames between the input and output (for example, an object detection algorithm that applies an overlay to the output frames).

-While it may be relatively simple to measure the runtime latency of the processing algorithms that are to be applied to the video frames --- by simply measuring the runtime of running the algorithm on a single or stream of frames
---- this may not be indicative of the effects that such processing might have on the overall system load, which may further increase the latency of the video input and output components.
+While it may be relatively simple to measure the runtime latency of the processing algorithms that are to be applied to the video frames – by simply measuring the runtime of running the algorithm on a single or stream of frames – this may not be indicative of the effects that such processing might have on the overall system load, which may further increase the latency of the video input and output components.